Stability studies on subtractively-fabricated CMOS-compatible superconducting transmon qubits: Experiments

 \subsection{Pulse sequences and parameters extraction}

-\autoref{fig:pulses} illustrates the pulse sequences for lifetime measurement, Ramsey experiment, and single-shot readout.
+\autoref{fig:pulses} illustrates the pulse sequences for lifetime measurement, Ramsey experiment, and state discrimination measurement.
 Each readout is followed by a passive reset (not shown in \autoref{fig:pulses}).
 In the following, we describe how the different parameters in Tab.
 II of the main text are extracted.